Health

 Each of the following five elements must be present for a patient to have a proper civil cause of action for the tort of abandonment:

-2. The termination of health care was contrary to the patient’s will or without the patient’s knowledge.
+2. Terminating health care was contrary to the patient’s will or without the patient’s knowledge.

-3. The health care provider failed to arrange for care by another appropriately skilled health care provider.
+3. The health care provider failed to arrange care by another appropriately skilled provider.

 4. The health care provider should have reasonably foreseen that harm to the patient would arise from the termination of the care (proximate cause).

-5. The patient actually suffered harm or loss as a result of the discontinuance of care.
+5. The patient suffered harm or loss due to discontinuing care.

 Physicians, nurses, and other health care professionals have an ethical, as well as a legal, duty to avoid the abandonment of patients.
-The health care professional has a duty to give his or her patient all necessary attention as long as the case required it and should not leave the patient in a critical stage without giving reasonable notice or making suitable arrangements for the attendance.
+The health care professional must give their patient all necessary attention as long as the case requires it and should not leave the patient in a critical stage without giving reasonable notice or making suitable arrangements for attendance.
 [2]

 READ MORE :